borghives/loom/README.md

 ## Why?

 Minimize path of thinking to reduce mental load.
-There are a lot of ways to do thing in Python, this is a collection of way that is harmonious.
+There are a lot of ways to do thing in Python, this is a collection of way that aligned in our philosophy.

 Promote and glue together mental model that work well together and align with my need
 - [Apache Arrow](https://arrow.apache.org/)